Justin900429/autonomous_driving_with_diffusion_model/README.md

 python misc/collect_loop.py --save-path data/ --save-num 5000
 ```

-This help restart the simulation when the simulation is crashed but the number of data does not reach the target.
+This helps restart the simulation when the simulation is crashed but the number of data does not reach the target.

 ## C. Usage 🛠